jmglov/jmglov.net/blog/posts/2022-06-19-actually-blogging-with-clojure.md

 working. ;)

-Assuming that you have [Babashka](https://github.com/babashka/babashka) installed (which was really the only difficult part of my odyssey), cloning [borkdude’s blog repo](https://github.com/borkdude/blog) from Github should give you quite an easy start.
+Assuming that you have [Babashka](https://github.com/babashka/babashka) installed (which should be really easy unless you sail into the perfect storm of NixOS + broken zlib), cloning [borkdude’s blog repo](https://github.com/borkdude/blog) from Github should give you quite an easy start.

 Here's all I needed to do after getting my Babashka issues sorted to make it my own: